 This short video explains all the ways you can use your vote to affect health care policies, many of which are not obvious.
-They are nonetheless extremly important
+They are nonetheless extremely important.

-NC Medicare for all is a fledgling statewide coalition promoting a single payer health care system in the US that covers everyone.
+NC Medicare for All is a statewide coalition promoting a single payer health care system in the US that covers everyone.
 Please spend some time on their website.
-Under the Take Action tab is a letter to NC legislators asking them to support the Health Care Emergency Guarantee Act proposed in the US Senate.

 Rob Luisana's Powerpoint presentation promoting universal health care

 Responses to frequently asked questions about changing to a national health plan.

 The Overturn of Roe vs Wade: It's implications for Women's Healthcare, Sept.
 20, 2022

 Equal Access to Care in Our Communities, Olu Jegede, MD Cone Health Nov.
 4, 2023